fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 What this error is depends on the controller type used.
 For all controllers, a set of six PID gains (one for each Cartesian dimension) allows to tweak the responsiveness of the system with respect to this error.
-A good practice is to set the p gains of rotation approximately one order of magnitude lower than the translational p gains.
 The derivative gains are usually not required.
 Also don't use the integral gain.
 The control plant has an integral part already due to mapping Cartesian input to joint accelerations.